hemati/FlowiseDocs/memory/zep-memory.md

 [Zep](https://github.com/getzep/zep) is long-term memory store for LLM applications.
 It stores, summarizes, embeds, indexes, and enriches LLM app / chatbot histories, and exposes them via simple, low-latency APIs.

-It is suitable when you are using Flowise as API, and want the AI to remember conversations between different users.
+It is suitable when you are using LangChain.Space as API, and want the AI to remember conversations between different users.
 You can achieve that using **sessionId**.

 ## Deploy Zep